GM extends vehicle production cuts due to global chip shortage

 Chinese officials said on Tuesday they had met with auto and chip companies, asking them to help ease the shortage.
 French state officials meet with auto and electronics industry leaders on Wednesday to discuss the issue.

+The Mexican Automotive Industry Association (AMIA) said this week that chip shortages had hurt national auto production in January, and it would likely dampen output during the first half of 2021.

-Reporting by Ben Klayman in Detroit; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Ben Klayman in Detroit, additional reporting by Sharay Angulo in Mexico City; Editing by Chizu Nomiyama and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.